Did you know more than 9 in 10 Americans live in counties where a controversial herbicide is used in agriculture?

 - Find contact information for federal, state, and local government officials.
 Click here to get in touch with these officials using the USA.gov database.

-- Contact your city, town or county representatives and find out if Roundup or other glyphosate-based herbicides are used to control weeds in public spaces or if your community has any other restrictions on such chemicals.
+- Contact your city, town or county representatives.
+Find out if Roundup or other glyphosate-based herbicides are used to control weeds in public spaces or if your community has any other restrictions on such chemicals.
 Ask for a special hearing of the board that makes determinations on what chemicals can be used in public spaces, or ask for time on the agenda of the next meeting of that board.
 Cite the research on this page and any other research you’ve done on the topic when you are in front of the committee.

 - Write letters to the editors of your local papers and other trusted publications, TV stations or radio stations.
 Inform your friends and neighbors of the local ordinances governing Roundup.
 Contact your local school board members and school superintendent or administrator and find out if Roundup or any other glyphosate-based product is used on any school grounds and if so, urge them to immediately halt its use.